 - By Phone: 1-888-814-8972.
 Have a pen/pencil and paper ready to copy confirmation number.
 There will be a processing fee.

 - Online: Visit www.tnwildlife.org and click on 'Buy Licenses and Boat Registration'.
 There will be a processing fee.

 - Those possessing a current Tennessee Hunting License are not required to obtain a Tier One Shooting Range Permit.

-Prentice Cooper Hunt Dates - Spring 2017
+Prentice Cooper Hunt Dates - Fall 2017

 Stay on designated roads.
 All motorized vehicles including OHVs, ATVs, motorcycles, etc. must stay on designated roads only.
 Only roads marked with the jeep symbol are open to motorized vehicles.
 Some roads are open to designated use only and are posted as such.
 Stay out of the woods, fields, creeks, power lines, gas lines and right of ways.